 There are two common ways of placing a catheter: laparoscopic and surgical.

 A transfer set will be placed onto your catheter by the surgeon during surgery.
 A transfer set is a 4- to 6-inch piece of tube with a valve on the end that is used to open and close your catheter during the exchange process.
-A transfer set can be put on after surgery in a dialysis center, but to avoid infection, it is best to have it put on during your PD catheter placement operation.
+To avoid infection, it is best to have a transfer set put on during your operation.

 An arteriovenous (AV) fistula is created by connecting one of your arteries to one of your veins using your own vessels.
 It is best if the decision to have the fistula surgery is made well before you need dialysis.
-This is because once the fistula is created, it takes approximately three to six months for the fistula to “mature” or become developed enough to use.
-Fistulas are the preferred type of vascular access for all hemodialysis patients.
+This is because once the fistula is created, it takes approximately three to six months for the fistula to “mature” enough to use.
 Doctors prefer fistulas because they provide good blood flow and generally last longer than other types of access.
 Because a fistula is created from your artery and vein, it is a natural part of your body.
-It usually takes between 4-16 weeks for a fistula to be ready to use, so it is often best to have the fistula placed well before you need to start dialysis.

 Before your fistula surgery, you may undergo a test to determine whether your veins are large enough for a fistula.
-Once your doctor has decided you are a good candidate for a fistula, you will be scheduled for surgery.
 Fistula placement is generally performed as an outpatient operation.
 Your doctor will usually sedate you and numb the area where the fistula will go, but you may be put to sleep by an anesthesiologist.